roehampton/module-content/software-development-2/assessment/assessment-3.md

 This is coursework two of Software Development 2.
 This coursework is worth 20% of the module total mark.

 Your organisation wants to ensure that the data it receives from users is correct.
 They have developed some command line tools in C++, but they want to explore how to undertake input validation.
-They have asked you to right a test program that will accept four pieces of information from a user:
+They have asked you to write a test program that will accept four pieces of information from a user:

 - Their name.
 - Their date of birth.